 This incredible program at SPY gives youth a safe environment for exploration.
 Homeless youth come from a wide variety of traumatic backgrounds, and when given the chance to create art and express themselves in a safe, supported and judgement-free space, they have the opportunity to heal from trauma they may be carrying with them.
 Art allows our young people the opportunity to recognize feelings, connect to their identity, build self-esteem, develop self management and improve impulse control, identify and label feelings, increase attention to detail, and improve and learn about decision making.
 Creative self-expression is a core component to an individual's social and mental health, both because of the skills that are learned, and the healing that takes place.
 A recent USC study found that youth who participate in the Healing Arts program at SPY are more likely to pursue other programming, making it a gateway to education and employment opportunities, case management, therapy and supportive services, and permanent housing.

-The Art Studio is open 3 days a week during drop-in hours, offering an open studio setup, that includes supplies for painting, drawing, clay, and many other mediums.
+The Art Studio is open 3 days a week during Access Center hours, offering an open studio setup, that includes supplies for painting, drawing, clay, and many other mediums.
 Dependent on the generous donations of supplies that come from private members of the community and local businesses, the Art Studio remains prepared for any creative endeavor an individual might wish to pursue.
 Paintings and other projects line the white walls of the studio, featuring recent creations of anyone who wishes to hang their art for public display.

 The Healing Arts program relies on volunteer facilitators from the community and local organizations to share their skills, talents and expertise by leading skills based workshops, therapeutic sessions and experiential learning opportunities including painting, jewelry making, clay, creative writing, mixed media and music and more.
 Experiential Learning opportunities include local museum trips, photography field trips and the opportunity to participate in art shows and music performances.
 Last April, SPY youth artists created and produced SPY’s first art show.